jriecken/asset-smasher/README.md

             $ asset-smasher --helpers helpers.js output

-#### Helpers
+### <a name="cli-helpers"></a> Helpers

 Some transformers (e.g. the `.ejs` one) take in a set of local variables that they can use during transformation.
 You can pass in the path to a JavaScript module whose exports will be included in this set of variables.

 You can use this, for example, to set configuration parameters in your JS files: